ASFOpenSARlab/opensarlab-docs/docs/user-guides/how_to_run_a_notebook.md

 ## Running Cells
 ![Clicking the Run button to run a cell](../assets/cell_numbers.png)

-*Since code cells may run in any order, they are numbered in the order they ran.*
+*Since code cells may be run in any order, they are numbered in the order they ran.*

 ---